 One of the most detrimental penalties someone can receive after being convicted of a sex crime is having to register as a sex offender.
 The sex offender registry is online database that has your name, age, distinguishing characteristics and details about the crime that you were convicted of.
 Since this lasts for you lifetime this can have a huge impact on finding a place to work and live.
 That is why you need the help of an experienced sex crime attorney from EKHP Law, LLC.

 The burden of proof in sex crime cases is on the prosecution to prove beyond a reasonable doubt that you are guilty.
 Some common defense tactics you and your attorney could argue in court include:

 - Age (in the case of statutory rape)

-- Involuntary intoxication (when the accused is drugged without knowledge
+- Involuntary intoxication (when the accused is drugged without knowledge or consent)

 Find a Harrisburg Sex Crimes Attorney Today